-Nashville’s public transportation infrastructure is nearly non-existent outside of the city centre which means most residents drive, and newcomers will likely have to do the same.
-That said, there are occasions where it is easier to make use of other forms of transport too, so below is an overview of it all.
+Nashville’s public transportation infrastructure is nearly non-existent outside the city centre, meaning most residents drive, and newcomers will likely have to do the same.
+That said, there are occasions when it is easier to use other forms of transport too, so below is an overview of getting around in Nashville.

 Public transport in Nashville

-Anyone who has lived in a city with a sophisticated public transport system such as New York City, Boston or Chicago is going to be in for a disappointment when they see what Nashville has to offer in terms of mobility.
+Anyone who has lived in a city with a sophisticated public transport system, such as New York City, Boston or Chicago, will be disappointed when they see what Nashville has to offer in terms of mobility.

 Nashville’s public transport infrastructure is limited, to say the least.
-Anyone who plans on settling down here will soon realise that it makes sense to invest in a car, especially when one considers the long distances of the average daily commute.
+Anyone who plans to settle down here will soon realise that investing in a car makes sense, especially considering the long distances of the average daily commute.

-E-hailing services such as Uber and Lyft are becoming increasingly popular in Nashville and provide a convenient alternative for those occasions when driving isn't an option.
+E-hailing services such as Uber and Lyft are popular in Nashville and provide a convenient alternative for those occasions when driving isn't an option.

 Buses

 WeGo Public Transit, formerly known as Nashville MTA, is the authority in charge of the city’s bus network and that of the wider Davidson County area.
-The network is designed around a central hub with more than 40 bus routes in operation throughout Nashville, covering downtown and some of the surrounding areas.
+The network is designed around a central hub, with more than 30 bus routes in operation throughout Nashville, covering downtown and some of the surrounding areas.

 Overall, new arrivals who have lived elsewhere in the US may find that Nashville’s bus operations are substandard compared to the advanced systems found in other prominent cities.